sgsbucket/animan-doc/docs/animan/resource.md

   </ScreenshotMark>
 </Screenshot>

-There are 5 Checklists that appear in different situations on which Supervisors can add items:
+There are five Checklists on which Supervisors can add items for Members to keep in mind.
+These Checklists are named after when they appear to a user:

 <Screenshot image="/screenshot/resource_edit_checklist.png">
   <ScreenshotMark x="92.1%" y="32%" width="5%" height="11%" textPosition="left" borderRadius="20px">